-More than 13,300 British Columbians live with Parkinson’s Disease (PD); our aging population means this number will only increase.
+More than 15,000 (Ministry of Health, 2019/20) British Columbians live with Parkinson’s Disease (PD); our aging population means this number will only increase.
 While treatment is complex, it is one of the most treatable neurological conditions.
 With expert and appropriate treatment and therapies, disease progression can be managed with decreased risk of falls, hospitalizations and referrals to long term care.
 Many patients who are well managed are able to live independently for many years.

 While expert supports are available in the province, long waitlists often lead to delayed treatment and unnecessary disease progression.
 Once patients do receive care, allied health professionals often lack knowledge of PD and best practices for disease management, leading patients to often receive improper treatment in emergency rooms, hospitals, general practices, and care homes.
 And patients with advanced Parkinson’s have limited therapeutic options so that often the only option is placement in expensive complex care facilities.